sethm/dmd_gtk/README.md

 a series of menu buttons at the bottom of the screen.
 These buttons reveal menus that allow you to set the baud rate, reverse the video colors, turn on and off the bell, and so forth.

+In firmware version "8;7;3", these buttons are navigated by pressing TAB or BACKSPACE to move around, and pressing SPACE to change the values.

+In firmware version "8;7;5", the function keys or the mouse select and change the values.

 Full documentation is available here: [https://archives.loomcom.com/3b2/documents/DMD_Terminal/](https://archives.loomcom.com/3b2/documents/DMD_Terminal/)